Maintaining museum excellence in the time of COVID-19

 - Good housekeeping is always necessary to maintain clean spaces, especially during a health crisis.
 Keeping areas clean of dust and debris helps keep infestations and other risks at bay.
 Check your collections management policy, collections procedures, emergency or disaster plan, and housekeeping manual for suitable ways to keep areas near collections on display and in storage clean.
 Always consult chemical safety data sheets to ensure products are safe to use around collection objects.
 Never try to directly clean objects unless you are a trained conservator or collections professional.

 - If your policies or procedures documents do not provide clear advice on cleaning products to use in gallery or exhibition spaces, try using soap and water and a mild disinfectant (such as a spray bottle of 70% isopropyl alcohol) to clean surface areas away from objects.
 This process can be effective in these areas if done with regularity, at least once a day.
 Be careful to dry areas where water is used to clean and be careful with cleaning equipment in these spaces.
+Taylor Studios also provides a helpful tip sheet on disinfecting exhibition and visitor spaces.

 - Ensure staff who are caring for and cleaning the exhibit spaces are trained in how to clean near objects on display and are aware of what products are approved to use in these areas.